 • Check prices for the InterContinental

-InterContinental Bali Resort – Massive resort offering luxury, convenience, and traditional design.
+InterContinental Resort – Massive resort offering luxury, convenience, and traditional design.

 Although the grounds are vast enough to feature a helipad, the rooms seem huddled together.
-But they are more spacious than expected, with likable traditional touches and views of the gardens (not sea) from a sizeable balcony/veranda.
+But they are spacious, with likable traditional touches and views of the gardens (not sea) from sizable balconies/patios.
 Corridors lined with Balinese paintings and photos add to the charm.
-Villas are separated, boasting a private pool and direct access to a patch of beach.
-The extensive gardens are adorned with several statues, fountains, and ponds filled with lilies, and the resort also features 6 gorgeous pools.
-The kids club is the finest in Jimbaran, while tennis, water-sports, and other fun activities are also offered.
+Villas are separated, featuring private pools and direct access to a patch of beach.
+The extensive gardens are adorned with several statues, fountains, and ponds filled with lilies, and the resort also features six gorgeous pools.
+The kids club is the finest in Jimbaran, while tennis, water sports, and other fun activities are also offered.
 And all within a few minutes’ stroll of renowned beachside cafés and shops along the main road.

 - Area: Stretches a long way between the main road and magnificent beach.
 Many facilities – including seafood cafés – are easier and quicker to reach via the beach rather than the main road.

 - Address: Uluwatu St No 45, Jimbaran.
 Accessible from the main road in the southern section of Jimbaran, a surprisingly quiet region just south of the airport.